Deutsch: Luftdicht / Español: Hermético / Português: Hermeticamente fechado / Français: Étanche à l'air / Italiano: Ermetico

 --

-Related Articles to the term 'Air tight'
+Related articles to the term 'Air tight'

-In the environmental context, 'ventilation' refers to the process of exchanging indoor and outdoor air . . .
+Indoor: In the environmental context, \'indoor\' refers to the enclosed or internal environment within . . .
 Read More

-A fastener in the environmental context refers to any component used to securely join, connect, or attach . . .
+Energy use in the environmental context refers to the consumption of energy from various sources—such . . .
 Read More

 'Motor' ■■■■■■■